daniel-rhoades/hippo-provisioning-template/README.md

 ### AWS environment credentials

-The AWS provisioning aspects of Ansible require that you define the following environment variables:
+The AWS provisioning aspects of Ansible require that you define the following environment variables (no defaults exist):

 * `AWS_ACCESS_KEY_ID`: For the user who was setup in IAM;
 * `AWS_SECRET_ACCESS_KEY`: For the user who was setup in IAM;
 * `AWS_REGION`: The AWS region you want to infrastructure to be provisioned within, e.g. eu-west-1

-You also need to provide the `ssh_key-name` in the form of an Ansible variable.

 ### Ansible AWS environment

+If you have used [daniel-rhoades/ansible-environment](https://github.com/daniel-rhoades/ansible-environment) then skip this section, as this step was automated for you.

 Firstly, follow Ansible's documentation - [Ansible - Amazon Web Services Guide](http://docs.ansible.com/ansible/guide_aws.html) to setting up Ansible's EC2 module, in particular setup the [AWS EC2 External Inventory Script](http://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script).